bater/blog/_posts/2017-09-19-compare-ruby-with-elixer.md

 ```

 ## Map is hash
-A difference here is Map start percentage.
+A difference here is that Map start with percentage mark.
+And keep in mind that order doesn't matter here.
+Keys can be String or Atom.
 ```ex
 iex> map = %{foo: "bar", aaa: "bbb", "sting":  12}
 %{foo: "bar", aaa: "bbb", string: 12}